ylyu-fly/labwebsite/content/sections/section2.md

 I am a Laboratory Technician with a master’s degree in Biochemistry and a bachelor’s degree in chemistry.
 I possess extensive experience in laboratory techniques, including specimen preparation, media preparation, and various biochemical testing methods.
 In March 2024, I joined Rutgers Nelson Biology's Driscoll Laboratories, where my work focuses on laboratory techniques for *C. elegans*.
 In March 2025, I joined Lyu Lab to assist with *Drosophila melanogaster* fly food cooking.
 Additionally, I have served as an IVF Laboratory Technician in India, where I was involved in media preparation and specimen analysis for reproductive technologies.

-<span style="color: #e59f05;">**Rajat Khurana**</span>

-Rajat Khurana is a Biology graduate from Rutgers University and joined the Lyu lab in January 2023.
-In his free time, he's an avid enjoyer of snowboarding, having a season pass at Camelback mountain.
-He also enjoys the company of his friends, and occasionally plopping down in front of his TV and playing games.
-He’s worked with fruit flies since 2021, and is excited to see what knowledge he can uncover at his time in the Lyu Lab!

 #### Undergraduate Research Assistants

 <span style="color: #e59f05;">**Madison Oh**</span>